This post contains affiliate links.

 For Letter K of The Cursive Project, Trevor chose "kite."
 Earlier this year, he made several different styles of actual kites in Cub Scouts, so I didn't want to repeat that.
 Instead, I suggested that we make some kite artwork.

 A few weeks ago, my friend Tanya sent me a huge box of awesome craft supplies she no longer needed with the instructions to use what we could and donate the rest.
 (Thanks again, Tanya!)
 I pulled out my cloud squeeze punch and a bunch of papers from Tanya's box and we got to work.

-Trevor punched three clouds, glued one down, and used Pop Dots to attach the other two.
+Trevor punched three clouds, glued one down, and used the foam square to attach the other two.
 Then he chose three polka dot patterns and cut kites in three different sizes.
 He added white embroidery floss to the back of each, then glued them to the card, tucking one under a cloud.
 He used blue embroidery floss to create wind blowing across his card.